Set storage

 To enhance service reliability, redundancy between zones is recommended.

-• Block storage redundancy: Block storage is configured on a per-zone basis.
-Set up redundancy between server and block storage zones to ensure continuity of service without interruption in the event of unexpected storage malfunctions or scheduled change task within a specific zone.
-See Load Balancer overview to set up server redundancy, create block storage in each zone, and attach respective block storage to the servers in each zone to enhance stability.
+• Block Storage redundancy: Block storage is configured on a per-zone basis.
+Set up redundancy between server and block storage zones to ensure continuity of service without interruption in the event of unexpected storage malfunctions or scheduled change tasks within a specific zone.
+See Load Balancer overview to set up server redundancy, create block storage in each zone, and connect the respective block storage to the servers in each zone to enhance stability.

-• Server redundancy: NAVER Cloud Platform provides a high availability (HA) structure to prepare for failures in the physical server, such as memory, CPU, and power supply.
-HA is a policy for preventing hardware failures from expanding into the virtual machine (VM) server.
+• Server redundancy: NAVER Cloud Platform provides a High Availability (HA) structure to prepare for failures in the physical server, such as memory, CPU, and power supply.
+HA is a policy for preventing hardware failures from expanding to the virtual machine (VM) server.
 It supports live migration, which automatically migrates the VM on the host server to another secure host server when a failure occurs in the aforementioned host server.
 However, the VM server is rebooted when an error occurs where Live Migration cannot be initiated.
-If the service is being operated with a single VM server, it is recommended that you also set up multiplexing for VM servers in order to reduce the frequency of failures that may occur as a result of rebooting the VM server.
+If the service is being operated with a single VM server, it is recommended that you also set up redundancy for VM servers in order to reduce the frequency of failures that may occur as a result of rebooting the VM server.

-Learn how to attach the added storage to a server.
+This section describes how to connect additional storage to a server.

 Note

-• For servers with the encrypted default storage applied, you can attach only encrypted additional storage.
+• For servers with the encrypted default storage applied, you can connect only to encrypted additional storage.

-• KVM-based 3g servers do not support the encryption feature.
+• KVM-based g3 servers do not support the encryption feature.

 • If the storage encryption feature is enabled on CentOS 7.3 and CentOS 7.8 servers, you can add only the storage with encryption applied through Server > [Manage servers and change settings] > Create storage.